Enhance Transactional Replication Performance

 By default, transactional replication propagates changes according to transaction boundaries.
-If transactions are smaller, it is less likely that the Distribution Agent will have to resend a transaction due to network issues.
+If transactions are smaller, the Distribution agent is less likely to resend a transaction due to network issues.
 If the agent is required to resend a transaction, the amount of data sent is smaller.

 Configure the Distributor on a dedicated server.

 You can reduce processing overhead on the Publisher by configuring a remote Distributor.
 For more information, see Configure Distribution.

 Test replication with a typical load for your system to determine how much space is required to store commands.
 Ensure the database is large enough to store commands without having to auto-grow frequently.
 For more information about changing the size of a database, see ALTER DATABASE (Transact-SQL).

 Replicate stored procedure execution when making batch updates to published tables.

 If you have batch updates that occasionally affect a large number of rows at the Subscriber, you should consider updating the published table using a stored procedure and publish the execution of the stored procedure.
 Instead of sending an update or delete for every row affected, the Distribution Agent executes the same procedure at the Subscriber with the same parameter values.
 For more information, see Publishing Stored Procedure Execution in Transactional Replication.

 If you cannot use the -SubscriptionStreams parameter, consider creating multiple publications.
 Spreading articles across these publications allows replication to apply changes in parallel to Subscribers.